 To rent, or to buy.
 That is the question.
 Especially considering that in December 2018, home values in the U.S. were up 7.7 percent compared to the year prior, according to Zillow.
 At the same time, renting isn’t getting any cheaper.

 The debate has gotten even hotter since the Federal Reserve decided to hike interest rates.
-In 2017, the Federal Reserve raised the federal funds rate three times.
+In 2017, for example, the Federal Reserve raised the federal funds rate three times.
 As of September, the Federal Reserve had raised its benchmark interest rate four times, and that was following three rate hikes in 2017.

 “The majority of today’s homebuyers are millennials looking to make their first step into homeownership,” says Andrew Prasky, an agent with RE/MAX Advantage Plus in Blaine, Minnesota.
 “Any small change in affordability, like rising mortgage rates, will more than likely delay their purchasing.”

 With the latest rate hike in December 2018, homebuyers may be wondering how the Federal Reserve affects mortgage rates and whether getting a mortgage is still an affordable proposition.
 At the same time, renters may be feeling frustrated by rising rent prices and feel pressure to buy before rates go any higher.

 Understanding how rising interest rates affect home prices—and how the costs of homeownership compare with renting—can give you some perspective if you’re torn over which housing solution makes the most sense.